ezachrisen/indigo/README.md

 }
 ```

-### Beyond Basic Usage
+### For More Information
 While there is a lot of power in expression evaluation, Indigo organizes rules in a tree-based hierarchy, allowing precise control over what rules are evaluated and how.

+- Check out the [use cases](UseCases.md) for examples of ways you can struture rules in Indigo.
-Check out the examples and the test files for more information on how to use rule hierarchies and the evaluation options.
+- Check out the examples and the test files in the Indigo and cel packages.